This Brussels sprout salad recipe has the best fresh flavor and zingy dressing! Pair with apple, almonds and cherries for a simple side dish.

 More Brussels sprouts recipes

 The humble Brussels sprout has grown into one of our favorite foods.
 In the last several years, it’s grown massively in popularity on restaurant menus.
 We’re so glad it’s enjoying the spotlight it deserves!
 Here are a few more great Brussels sprout recipes:

-- Try these mind-blowing Brussels Sprouts with Maple Glaze
+- Try these mind-blowing Balsamic Brussels Sprouts with Balsamic Glaze

 - Fire up the oven for Crispy Brussels Sprouts or Spicy Brussels Sprouts